Baseflow/full-stack-on-rust/04-json-serialization/README.md

   }
 }
 ```
 Nice!
-We can now read and write json over the wire.
-Up next is actually persisting our data
+We can now read and write JSON over the wire.
+Up next is persisting our data